 Teachers will develop knowledge and advanced pedagogical principles in science, technology, engineering, and mathematics to be applied in specialised secondary STEM education contexts.

 Teachers will also develop skills in leading interdisciplinary teams to promote and deliver STEM programs in secondary schools, and a strong understanding of the importance of research evidence to inform their teaching in STEM.
-The course is suitable for secondary science, mathematics, or design and technology teachers.
+The program is suitable for secondary science, mathematics, or design and technology teachers.

 Fees and delivery